suzettecomia/3206-The-Rising-Squad/README.md

 ## Significance of the proposed project

-This proposed project will redound to society’s benefit, considering that the enhancement of quality education will play a vital role in our economy today.
-The greater demand for graduates with a background having the enhancement of quality education will be more effective on our economy.
-Considering that background, this proposed topic will lead many people to help achieve economic growth because many of them will be equipped with strong knowledge for the future.
+This proposed project will help society because the improvement of excellent education is a vital part of our economy today.
+Our economy will be more effective if there is a higher demand for graduates with a background in quality education.
+Given that context, the proposed topic will motivate a large number of people to contribute to economic progress by providing them with good knowledge for the future.

 This study will be beneficial to: